Habits - children's habits

 - If there is no underlying health problem, it is important to try to deal with any stress in the child's life.
 Relaxation exercises may help.

-- If the tic does not go away after a few weeks and especially if it is very distressing for the child, you can seek help from a health counsellor.
+- If the tic does not go away after a few weeks and especially if it is distressing for the child, you can seek help from a doctor or health counsellor.

 Older children and young people often start smoking to impress their friends or just to try and see what it is like.
 It is more likely to happen if there are smokers in the family.
 Sometimes they stop smoking after one or two tries, but it can become a habit that is hard to break, because the body becomes addicted to some of the chemicals in the cigarette smoke (especially nicotine).